 - Roman Amphitheatre

 Accommodation: Hotel Sur Málaga is in the center of Málaga, close to the Picasso Museum and Alcazaba.
-For backpackers The Lights Hostel is an option where you can get breakfast or dinner for just 3 Euro.
+For backpackers, The Lights Hostel is an option where you can get a budget-friendly breakfast or dinner.

 Day 3: Cádiz